Prvzalm/Portfolio-Webpage/README.md

 # Portfolio-Webpage
-new webpage tried something of CSS with HTML as backbone.
+A new webpage I made for my summary of my education, career and my hobbies.
+A static webpage using HTML & CSS.